-Firefighters are struggling to contain the latest bushfires in southern Australia.
+Firefighters are struggling to contain the latest bushfires in Australia.
 But what causes them and can anything be done to prevent the fires?

 What causes bushfires?